What You Need to Know About Uber’s Million Dollar Insurance Policy

 - $1 million dollar policy for uninsured/underinsured coverage (when another vehicle causes the accident but does not have sufficient policy limits to balance the harms).

 However, as is the case with most things in life, there is some critical fine print.
 One of the critical details in the fine print is the distinction that Uber drivers are not employees of Uber, rather contract employees of a tech company that offers drivers through an online app.
 The distinction is important for Uber.
 If the driver is an employee of Uber, they would be liable for all the harm caused under a theory of respondeat superior (Latin for “let the master answer”).
-So long as Uber calls their driver’s contract employees or independent contractors, Uber is not themselves liable for the drivers’ actions.
+So long as Uber calls its driver’s contract employees or independent contractors, Uber is not themselves liable for the drivers’ actions.

 Uber has been named in countless lawsuits across the country and internationally.
 Uber is known to fight hard against personal injury claims and has retained the services of a top-ranked defense firm.
 As with all cases, there are time limitations on when you must file a lawsuit, so time is of the essence.
 Therefore, if you are injured while occupying a ride-sharing program or injured by a ride-sharing driver, it is important that you talk with an attorney about your options.